Jaw Pain Treatment Norwalk, CT

 Jaw Pain Treatment

 Non-invasive treatments are typically the first line of defense against jaw pain.
 However, these are not always enough to bring adequate pain relief.
-The oral surgeon may suggest root canal therapy, tooth extraction, or jaw surgery.
+The oral surgeon may suggest tooth extraction or jaw surgery.

 Tooth extractions may be necessary when the mouth is too crowded, the tooth has become infected, or there is a risk of the tooth becoming infected.
 There are many other reasons the individual may need to have a tooth extracted.
 Most commonly, it is because either trauma or decay has damaged the tooth beyond repair.
 All of these can cause pain and pressure on the jaw.